darpan7/challanges/README.md

 * Challenge 6: Count all possible paths from top left to bottom right of a mXn matrix.
 * Challenge 7: Find a pair with maximum product in array of Integers.
 * Challenge 8: Given a binary string, count number of substrings that start and end with 1.
+* Challenge 9: Given only a pointer/reference to a node to be deleted in a singly linked list, how do you delete it?
+* Challenge 10: Write a Program to Find the Maximum Depth or Height of a Tree.